MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 # Configuring R Server for Operationalization

-To operationalize your R analytics, you must configure Microsoft R Server after installation to enable the operationalization feature.
+To benefit from Microsoft R Server’s deployment and operationalization features, you can configure R Server after installation to act as a deployment server and host analytic web services.

-The simplest configuration for this feature involves a single control node and compute node, called a **one-box** configuration.
+The simplest configuration for this feature involves a single web node and compute node, called a **one-box** configuration.
 These components are defined as follows:

-+ A **control node** acts as a http REST endpoint with which users can interact directly to make API calls.
++ A **web node** acts as a http REST endpoint with which users can interact directly to make API calls.
 It can also access data in the database, and send jobs to the compute node.

 + A **compute node** is used to execute R code as a session or service.